Comoros June 16-17, 2023

 The five cities all have narrow alleys, carved doors, mosques, palaces, defensive walls, mausoleums and spaces.

 Medina of Moroni.
-14th century, has remained the capital of modern times.
+The 14th century has remained the capital of modern times.
 The city lost some of its monuments during the colonial period.
 In the central core, the medina, the old houses of two, three or four levels, are stuck to each other, leaving only small alleys of barely one meter, sometimes covered.
 Several houses still retain their beautiful doors carved in relief and the slabs of lava slabs connected with lime mortar, placed on decorated wooden beams.
 The old mosques, often small in size, there are dozens of them in the medina.
 The Friday mosque, whose mihrab bears the date 880/14/26, has undergone many modifications and additions by adding rooms side by side in the direction of the width.
 The old part is recognizable by the painted beams of its ceiling and by the polygonal columns.

 The ensemble formed by the Friday mosque and the port with dhows constitutes a very characteristic example of island life in the Comoros.

 Medina of Mutsamudu.
-A small 14th century maritime city, is very condensed, with very narrow and sometimes covered streets.
+A small 14th-century maritime city, is very condensed, with very narrow and sometimes covered streets.
 The old town or Medina includes a set of residential and commercial buildings, princely palaces, places of worship and tombs of political or religious figures.
 This set is structured by sets of very narrow streets, generally parallel to the shore, connected by perpendicular stairs.
 The buildings have undergone various modifications, since their establishment from the 14th century.
 The palaces, including that of Ujumbé, combine all the traditional architectural characteristics.
 The walls which protected the city against incursions exist only in a few places.

 The citadel was built from 1782 to 1789 on the hill of Sinéjou which dominates the town.
 This fortress is surrounded by a crenellated wall pierced with loopholes flanked by a keep of two square towers.
 280 steps connect the citadel to the palace.